 - pA0 This is the introduction for the reinterview sample.
 All members of the reinterview sample were mailed an advance letter and brochure.
 The introduction references the brochure and focuses on quality of care since that was the main study goal included in the brochure's closing statement.
-It also refers to the advance letter, the date of the Round 1 CTS interview, or for those interviewed for the HCC study, the HCC interview date.
+It also refers to the advance letter, the date of the Round 2 CTS interview, or for those interviewed for the HCC study, the HCC interview date.
 Both the reinterview introduction and the introduction for newly sampled households refer to the \$25 respondent incentive payment.
-Some members of the reinterview sample may have received a \$35, \$50, or \$100 incentive for participating in Round 1.
-These households will be offered \$35 this year.
-Because the reinterview sample consists of telephone numbers (not individuals) that were called last year, and because telephone numbers can be reassigned, some members of the reinterview sample may not have participated in Round 1.
+Some members of the reinterview sample may have received a \$35, \$50, or \$100 incentive for participating in Round 2.
+These households will be offered \$25 this year.
+Because the reinterview sample consists of telephone numbers (not individuals) that were called last year, and because telephone numbers can be reassigned, some members of the reinterview sample may not have participated in Round 2.
 If this is the case, enter <x> at this screen.
-If MPR has obtained an endorsement from a health official in the state you are calling, the introduction will mention the endorsement. - paa1- These are the introductions for newly sampled households.
-There are two versions--onefor households that received an advance letter and brochure and one for households thatdid not.
+If MPR has obtained an endorsement from a health official in the state you are calling, the introduction will mention the endorsement. - s1 This is the introduction for newly sampled households.
+There are two versions--one for households that received an advance letter and brochure and one for households that did not.